sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 ```
 In our servlet, you need to adapt the logic a bit to wrap and unwrap the original business partner into our own business partner entity.

-This file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:
+The file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:

 ```Java
 package com.sap.cloud.sdk.tutorial;